DirectoryTree/LdapRecord-Docs/configuration.md

 ### Base Distinguished Name {#base-distinguished-name}

 A 'Distinguished Name' is a string based identifier in LDAP that is used to indicate hierarchy.

-Each object in your domain is assigned one.
+Each object in your domain is assigned a Distinguished Name.

 An example Distinguished Name would be `cn=John Doe,ou=Users,dc=local,dc=com`.